Herman Smith-Johannsen: Sportsman

-Johannsen is credited with building many ski jumps and with blazing trails throughout Ontario, the Eastern Townships, the Laurentians, and the Adirondack Mountains in New York.
+Smith-Johannsen is credited with building many ski jumps and with blazing trails throughout Ontario, the Eastern Townships, the Laurentians, and the Adirondack Mountains in New York.
 In 1972 he was appointed as a Member of the Order of Canada for fostering and developing skiing as a recreation and helping and encouraging generations of skiers in Canada.

 Founded in 1986, the Jackrabbit Ski Trail in the Adirondacks is named in honour of Johannsen.
-While living and vacationing in Lake Placid between 1916 and 1928, Johannsen laid out some of the original routes used by today's trail.
+While living and vacationing in Lake Placid between 1916 and 1928, Smith-Johannsen laid out some of the original routes used by today's trail.
 He was also famous for his one-day ascents of Mount Marcy (the highest mountain in New York State) starting from Lake Placid, a round-trip of over 30 miles.

-Johannsen is also the namesake of Cross Country Canada's Jackrabbit program designed to introduce children 6–9 to cross-country skiing through local ski clubs.
+Smith-Johannsen is also the namesake of Cross Country Canada's Jackrabbit program designed to introduce children 6–9 to cross-country skiing through local ski clubs.
 Some former "Jackrabbits" introduced to skiing through the program include Olympic medallists Beckie Scott, Sara Renner, and Chandra Crawford and World Champions Devon Kershaw and Alex Harvey.

-In 1968, Johannsen received an honorary doctorate from Sir George Williams University, which later became Concordia University.
+In 1968, Smith-Johannsen received an honorary doctorate from Sir George Williams University, which later became Concordia University.
 In 1969 he was inducted to the National Ski Hall of Fame.
 He was profiled during ABC Sports coverage of the 1984 Winter Olympic Games.
 He was an honorary member of the Norwegian skiing and gentlemen's club SK Ull.